-Besides the Guided Tours, Creative Workshops, and Educational activities, the Biennale Sessions project will be held again following the success of its previous editions.
+Besides the Guided Tours, Creative Workshops, and Educational activities, the Biennale Sessions project is held again following the success of its previous editions.
 This initiative is dedicated to institutions that develop research and training in architecture, the arts and related fields, and to Universities and Fine Arts Academies.

-This year's edition will also include selected Collateral Events, presented by international entities and institutions, which will present their exhibitions and initiatives in Venice concurrently with the 15th Exhibition.
+This year's edition also includes selected Collateral Events, presented by international entities and institutions, which present their exhibitions and initiatives in Venice concurrently with the 15th Exhibition.

 (From press information.